-Symptom Cause Remedy The front light or rear light does not go on, even when the switch is pressed.
-The basic settings in the electric drive system have probably been configured incorrectly.
+Symptom Cause Remedy

+Front lamp or rear lamp does not go on, even when the switch is The basic settings in the electric drive system have probably been configured incorrectly.
+Take pedelec out of service immediately.
+Contact specialist dealer.

+pressed.
 The light is defective.
-Remove pedelec from service immediately.
-Contact your specialist dealer.